apache/inlong-website/docs/modules/sort/overview.md

 sidebar_position: 1
 ---

-# overview
+# Overview
-Inlong-sort is used to extract data from different source systems, then transforms the data and finally loads the data into diffrent storage systems.
+InLong-Sort is used to extract data from different source systems, then transforms the data and finally loads the data into diffrent storage systems.
-Inlong-sort is simply an Flink application, and relys on Inlong-manager to manage meta data(such as the source informations and storage informations)
+InLong-Sort is simply a Flink Application, and relys on InLong-Manager to manage meta data(such as the source informations and storage informations).

-# features
+# Features

-## supported sources
+## Supported Extract Node
+- Pulsar
+- MySQL
+- Kafka
+- MongoDB
+- PostgreSQL
-- pulsar
+- FileSystem

-## supported storages
+## Supported Transform
-- hive（Currently we support parquet, orc and text file format）
+- String Split
+- String Regular Replace
+- String Regular Replace First Matched Value
-- kafka
+- Data Filter
-- clickhouse
+- Data Distinct
-- iceberg
+- Regular Join

-## limitations
+## Supported Load Node
-Currently, we just support extracting specified fields in the stage of **Transform**.
+- Hive
+- Kafka
+- HBase
+- ClickHouse
+- Iceberg
+- PostgreSQL
+- FileSystem

-## future plans
+## Future Plans
-### More kinds of source systems
+### More kinds of Extract Node
-kafka and etc
+Oracle, SqlServer, and etc.

-### More kinds of storage systems
+### More kinds of Transform
-Hbase, Elastic Search, and etc
+Time window aggregation, Content extraction, Type conversion, Time format conversion, and etc.

-### More kinds of file format in hive sink
+### More kinds of Load Node
-sequence file
+Elasticsearch, and etc.